jpaulm/fbp-tutorial-filter-file/Step12/README.md

 ## Step12-Subnets

 As we stated above, FBP has a concept called "subnets", which may be thought of as ordinary FBP networks, with "sticky" connections.
 In FBP our usual approach is to go from a high-level design to progressively lower levels, until we are ready to start filling in component names.
-These lower-level networks are called "subnets" - basically diagrams with "sticky" connections, that can both function as components but themselves comprise components - or still lower-level subnets - so a complex application may be structured as a "tree" of subnets, where the root is a high-level network with all or most of the nodes being subnets.
+These lower-level networks are called "subnets" - basically diagrams that can both function as components but themselves will comprise components - or still lower-level subnets - so a complex application may be structured as a "tree" of subnets, where the root is a high-level network with all or most of the nodes being subnets.

-DrawFBP has a facility called "Excise" where the designer marks off a section of the diagram and "excises" it, forming a subnet and replacing the excised subnet with a single block that instantiates the subnet.
+Now a designer can build a subnet by hand, but it could be tricky to get it right, so DrawFBP has a facility called "Excise" where the designer marks off a section of the diagram and "excises" it, forming a subnet and replacing the excised subnet with a single block that instantiates the subnet.
 The sticky ends are called "External Ports", and form a bridge between the inside and the outside of a subnet.
+The resulting diagram may not be beautiful, but the designer can fix it up afterwards!

 Let us go back to the diagram we show in <a href="../Step05/">Step05-Choose components and set values for other parts</a>: